avinashsingh/mcp-sdlc-tracker/README.md

 - **Flexible**: Phase names are free-form text, allowing custom project-specific phases
 - **Filtering**: All list operations support filtering by `phase` and `phase_status` parameters
 - **Setting**: Phases can be set during entity creation or updated via `update_entity_status`

+### User Story Permissions & Archiving
+User stories have restricted update permissions and archiving capabilities:
+- **Content Updates**: All stakeholders can update title, description, and story points
+- **Acceptance Criteria**: Only Product Managers can update acceptance criteria
+- **Archiving**: Only Product Managers can archive user stories with reason tracking
+- **Archived Stories**: Hidden from default views, accessible with `include_archived: true`
+- **Audit Trail**: All content and acceptance criteria changes are fully audited

 ### Comments System
 - Comments can be added to any SDLC entity by any stakeholder